 Founder & Educator

 Ariana Gonzalez Stokas is a committed teacher with over twenty years of experience in the field of education.
 She began her career working as an early childhood educator and then went on to receive a PhD in Philosophy and Education from Columbia University Teachers College.
 While there she studied aesthetic education with Maxine Greene and immersed herself in pedagogies of emergent learning such as Reggio Emilia.
 She has been a professor and a higher education administrator developing diversity, equity and inclusion programs.
-She believes deeply in the transformative power of arts based education.
+She believes deeply in the transformative and healing power of arts based education.

 All staff of Red Fox Learning Studio undergo an annual vulnerable sector background check and have CPR/First Aid training.